 #1 A shoujo reimagining

-While Cutie Honey was an early entry mahou shoujo series, its intent was always to be subversive and mold the genre into a form that was more appealing to boys.
+While Cutie Honey was an early mahou shoujo series, its intent was always to be subversive and mold the genre into a form that was more appealing to boys.
 With its brutal violence, sexy protagonist, fan-service, and action-packed storylines, the original Cutie Honey was hardly a show in the same trend as other magical girl series at the time.

 Characters are also much more expressive and this goes accompanied with storylines that aren’t afraid to get emotional or even romantic.
-Whereas Panther Claw was just generically evil in prior seasons, now they are actively working to steal beautiful objects as sacrifices to their matriarch, leading to storylines like villains trying to disrupt a wedding to steal the bride’s dress or staging a heist for the world’s largest ruby.
+Whereas Panther Claw was just generically evil in prior seasons, now they are actively working to steal beautiful objects as sacrifices to their matriarch.
+This leads to storylines like villains trying to disrupt a wedding to steal the bride’s dress or staging a heist for the world’s largest ruby.
 Honey herself also has more interest in romance now, with Seiji (given a bishounen redesign) getting a rival in the form of a mysterious, white-haired prince who aids Honey throughout the story.

 The Sailor Moon influences are a bit obvious, with Honey herself this time feeling like a mix between her original self and Usagi Tsukino.
 That’s not a bad thing, though, and the story develops in an interesting direction of its own.